BubkisLord/Fyrenest/README.md

 # Fyrenest - A mod that adds over 20 new charms!
-This mod IS COMPATIBLE with ItemChanger, Transcendance, Benchwarp, Randomizer and more!
+This mod is now compatible with Transcendance, Benchwarp, Randomizer and more!
-Currently, you cannot pick up charms via randomizer, but you can gain them when you get the requirements through randomizer. eg. you get shadow dash from a rancid egg.
-Now u also have Powerful Dash.
+Currently, you cannot pick up charms via randomizer, but you can gain them when you get the requirements through the randomizer.
+For example, this means that if you get shadow dash from a randomized pickup, you will gain powerful dash.

 ## -- WHAT THE CHARMS DO --
 Quickfall -> Fall faster